markmelvin/pyQA400/readme.txt

 Here are the installation and build instructions:

-- Install Python 3.3
+- Install Python
-- Install Cython 0.20
+- Install Cython
-- Install Microsoft Visual Studio Express 2013 for Desktop
+- Install Microsoft Visual Studio

 To build the C++/C# bridge .dll using Microsoft Visual Studio: